GeorgeDaoud3/SOFE3980U-Lab4/README.md

 8. Click **Save**.

 ### 2. Create a Service Account and Record needs information from GCP
-We will start by creating a service account that gives a permission for deal with the **Artifact Registry** and **GKE** from any device.
-A JSON key will generated and download to your computer to allow you to use the service account
+We will start by creating a service account.
+It permits dealing with the **Artifact Registry** and **GKE** from any device.
+A JSON key will be generated and downloaded to your computer to allow you to use the service account
 1. In the console of GCP, run
     ``` cmd
     cd ~